We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most people lather their locks with liquid shampoo, but shampoo bars are changing the hair care game.
 In a world filled with plastic, folks love shampoo bars because they’re eco-friendly and perfect for any hair type.

 Ready to make the switch?
-Here are the 15 best shampoo bars of 2021.
+Here are the 15 best shampoo bars.

 You can buy a bar of ’poo at a drugstore, a big-box store, or online.
 Here’s how we picked the top brands: